Xomega-Net/Xomega.Docs/docs/tutorial/3-details/10-context-selection.md

 # 3.10 Standard contextual selection

-In this section we will use a similar technique to set up contextual selection for the *Credit Card Id* on the *Payment* tab, but we'll use Xomega Framework support to minimize the custom code needed for standard cases.
+In this section, we will use a similar technique to set up contextual selection for the *Credit Card Id* on the *Payment* tab, but we'll use Xomega Framework support to minimize the custom code needed for standard cases.

 ## Overview of updates

-Instead of showing a text field to enter ID of a stored credit card, we will display a dropdown list with the credit cards stored for the current customer's person.
+Instead of showing a text field to enter the ID of a stored credit card, we will display a dropdown list with the credit cards stored for the current customer's person.
 We will move both the credit card selection and the *Credit Card Approval Code* fields to a child panel *Credit Card* under the *Payment* tab.

 ![Credit card ID](img10/credit-card-id.png)